LarsLott/LarsLott.github.io/_pages/research.md

 *  Lott, Lars (2024).
 How Academic Freedom Evolves.
 The Non-Democratic Roots of University Education and the Emergence of Academic Freedom. *Work in progress*
 *  Lott, Lars (2021).
 How do past repression and indoctrination affect redistributive preferences? *Work in progress*
 *  Lott, Lars & Lutz Bornmann (2024).
 Is research performance related to academic freedom?
 A large-scale empirical analysis on the national level. *Work in progress*
 *  Croissant, Aurel & Lars Lott (2024).
 Democratic Resilience in the Twenty-First Century.
-Search for an analytical framework and explorative analysis *Work in progress*
+Search for an analytical framework and explorative analysis. *Work in progress*